timmaffett/material_symbols_icons/README.md

 ----------------------------------------------------------------

-The `4.39` prefix of the version number for this package matches the corresponding `ttLibVersion` property of the Material Symbols Icons variable font true type (.ttf) source files used to generated the icon data.
+The middle `2659` number of the version number corresponds to the version number of of the variable fonts used to generated the icon data (with the decimal point removed).  (`2659` corresponding version number (`Version 2.659`)).
+This is found in the `name` table of the variable font true type (.ttf)).
 Thus it can be used to determine the variable source font TTF version numbers used to generate a given version of this package.
+(The version number can also be found in the `fontRevision` property of the `head` table of the .ttf font files).

 ----------------------------------------------------------------